 21. Hire a Marketing and Lead Generation Company

 We have determined that if you are a residential contractor focusing on homeowners, you should be putting a good amount of investment in online advertising.
 The alternative to this is using HomeAdvisor where you can paper lead.
 The only downside of this is you will be competing with other contractors for the same lead.

-If you do your own marketing, the leads you get will typically be cheaper then using a service and will be less competitive because it will be your lead alone.
-Consider using a digital marketing agency that can help you with your website, landing pages, Google ads comma and even Facebook ads.
+If you do your own marketing, the leads you get will typically be cheaper than using a service and will be less competitive because it will be your lead alone.
+But, I’d still urge you to consider using a digital marketing agency that can help you with your website, landing pages, Google ads, and even Facebook ads.

 22. Train your Skilled Labor Well

 One key aspect of managing a construction business is training your field labor To work faster and better.
 A big aspect of this is hiring the right supervisors and for men that can train the crews in the field.

 If you have a specialty yourself, consider investing a few hours per week training your people.

 Another effective strategy is going to be to use peace workers and subcontractors.
 A peace worker is a subcontractor you hire for his labor or just a portion of the project.
 A subcontractor typically performs the entire part of the projects for their trade.